woutVanderLinden/sinterklaaspartbot/README.md

 PartBot has the following structure:
 1. `client.js` is responsible for handling the connection between the Bot and the server.
 You will almost never be needed to edit this.
 2. `bot.js` is the main file.
 It contains references to all the other files and initiates the Bot.
 It also contains the PM handler.
-3. `chat.js` handles messages sent in chat, and messages that start with the prefix are redirected to the command handler, whose code can be found in `commands.js`.
+3. `handlers/chat.js` handles messages sent in chat, and messages that start with the prefix are redirected to the command handler, whose code can be found in `commands.js`.
-4. `discord.js` contains the Discord command handler.
+4. `handlers/discord.js` contains the Discord command handler.
-5. `autores.js` and `discord_chat.js` handle the PS and Discord autores, respectively.
+5. `handlers/autores.js` and `discord_chat.js` handle the PS and Discord autores, respectively.
 6. `global.js` instantiates all global variables, including data.
-7. `battle.js` handles the battle interface, `router.js` handles the website, `ticker.js` handles the internal ticker (a function which runs periodically every 20 seconds), `tours.js` handles tournament-related stuff.
+7. `handlers/battle.js` handles the battle interface, `handlers/router.js` handles the website, `handlers/schedule.js` has scheduled daily functions, `handlers/ticker.js` handles the internal ticker (a function which runs periodically every 20 seconds), `handlers/tours.js` handles tournament-related stuff.
 8. Commands can be found in `commands/ROOM/COMMAND.js`, with ROOM being 'global' for global commands.
 PM commands, similarly, are all in `pmcommands`.
 9. `pages` contains most of the HTML-related templates and pages for the website, while `public` files can be accessed from anywhere through `${websiteLink}/public/filepath`.
 10. The `data` folder contains all the relevant data files required to run the Bot.
 It also contains the `tools.js` and `hotpatch.js` files, which are used to expose the utilities and hotpatching mechanisms.